Kwuasimoto/unit-testing-with-jest/readme.md

 In javascript we have access to a ***global*** object at all times. </br>
-This global object does not have to be explicitly called for us to use its functions, ex setTimeout. </br> We can take advantage of Jests utilities to observe what is happening to the properties of an instantiated object, </br>
+This global object does not have to be explicitly called for us to use its functions, ex setTimeout. </br> We can take advantage of Jests utilities to observe what is happening to the properties of an instantiated object. </br>
-in this case... ***global***.
+In this case... ***global***.

 ### - Use spyOn on global instance to observe setTimeout